semantic-textual-relatedness/Semantic_Relatedness_SemEval2024/README.md

-# SemEval 2024 Task 1: Semantic Textual Relatedness
+# SemEval 2024 Task 1: Semantic Textual Relatedness for African and Asian Languages

 This repository contains the data and resources for the SemEval 2024 Task 1: Semantic Textual Relatedness (STR).
 For more information, please visit the [shared task and competition websites](https://semantic-textual-relatedness.github.io).